aws-samples/reinvent2021-tsa-bot/README.md

 # TSA Bot
-This repo contains sample code for TSA bot at Reinvent 2021- AWS Builder's Fair.
+This repo contains sample code for TSA bot presented at Reinvent 2021- AWS Builder's Fair.
 The project sample code is intended to help you replicate what you may have seen in a Builder's Fair project demo at an event, and to set up AWS infrastructure for further experimentation.

 ## Overview
 T. S. A. Bot is a humanoid robot, that can **assist** with the security screening process at the airport.
 The bot is powered by AWS to showcase how you can use AWS services to solve everyday challenges.